walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/README.md

 ```
 <!-- doc-snippet:end swift-full-store-overrides -->

 `StoredKey.serializedKeyJSON` is a walt.id serialized key payload and may contain private signing material.
 Treat it like a secret and store it only in app-owned secure storage.
-Custom serialized-key generators retain the legacy `.none` policy; they are not silently treated as supporting non-exportable protected keys.
+Custom generators receive the exact `WalletKeyRequest`; they must return matching immutable policy metadata and must reject protected requests they cannot enforce.

 Provided database keys and custom stores can be combined when an app owns both database-key recovery and wallet-record durability: